Getting Started for Local Development

 Addressing Keycloak Boot Issue

-Keycloak has a known fatal issue where if it is interrupted during boot (stopping docker-compose up
+Keycloak has a known fatal issue where if it is interrupted during boot (stopping docker compose up prematurely), the command that adds the admin user fails.

 As a result, the Keycloak docker service will not start and outputs the error "User with username 'admin' already...".